dimitri-nicolo/calico/_includes/v2.5/cnx-monitor-install.md

 ### Enable Metrics

-Below, we'll cover how to enable metrics in {{site.prodname}} and how to launch Prometheus using Prometheus-Operator.
+Below, we'll cover how to enable metrics in {{site.tseeprodname}} and how to launch Prometheus using Prometheus-Operator.

 **Prerequisite**: `calicoctl` [installed](/{{page.version}}/getting-started/calicoctl/install) and [configured](/{{page.version}}/getting-started/calicoctl/configure/).
 We recommend [installing](/{{page.version}}/getting-started/calicoctl/install#installing-calicoctl-as-a-container-on-a-single-host) calicoctl as a container in OpenShift.

-Enable metrics in {{site.prodname}} for OpenShift by updating the global `FelixConfiguration` resource (`default`) and opening up the necessary port on the host.
+Enable metrics in {{site.tseeprodname}} for OpenShift by updating the global `FelixConfiguration` resource (`default`) and opening up the necessary port on the host.

 {% include {{page.version}}/enable-felix-prometheus-reporting.md %}